How to really measure operator gradients in ADAPT-VQE: Main results

-In subsections \ref{Hlinearpartitions} and \ref{subsec:singlepivot} we saw that it is possible to arrange the commutator of the Hamiltonian and any one pool operator into $\mathcal{O}(N^3)$ commuting sets, and that of any one Hamiltonian term and all qubit pool operators into only $2N$ commuting sets.
-However, solely the number of commuting sets is not enough to determine the number of state preparations required for the task.
-Are there any other advantages in measuring the pool gradients term-by-term of the Hamiltonian, instead of operator-by-operator of the pool?
+In subsection~\ref{subsec:singlepivot} we saw that it is possible to arrange the commutator of the Hamiltonian and all qubit pool operators into $\mathcal{O}(N^5)$ commuting sets.
+However, the number of commuting sets is not by itself enough to determine the number of state preparations required for the task.